Closure of MyLanguage Website

 MyLanguage is a partnership project between the state and territory libraries of the Australian Capital Territory, New South Wales, Queensland, South Australia, Western Australia and Victoria.
 The MyLanguage website went live in 2005 with the purpose of providing electronic resources in languages other than English to culturally and linguistically diverse communities to further expand library and complement library networks.
 In 2005 the website had over 2 million links to information in 62 languages; today it has now grown to over 6 million links in 67 languages.

-However as the general community has become increasingly digitally literate and online resources more readily available, the demand for MyLanguage has declined.
+However as the general community has become increasingly digitally literate and online resources are more readily available, the demand for MyLanguage has declined.
 This in turn has resulted in ongoing strain upon the libraries supporting MyLanguage to continue the funding and resources to support this service.

 For information on the alternate online service providers please visit www.mylanguage.gov.au/faq.